St. Elmo Society: Symbols

 When it was part of Delta Phi, the fraternity's badge was the Maltese cross of the Knights of Malta.
 The Yale chapter selected Saint Elmo, also known as Erasmus of Formia, as the namesake of its house in 1895.
 Saint Elmo was chosen because he is the patron saint of sailors, and the Knights of Malta were seafarers.
 Copying the Omicron chapter, other chapters of Delta Phi began using the St. Elmo name; today, the fraternity is known as both Delta Phi and St. Elmo Hall.
 When it separated from Delta Phi in 1925, the Yale chapter changed its name from St. Elmo Hall to St. Elmo Society.
 By that time, the chapter demonstrated "disrespect" for the fraternity's badge.

 Membership

 Delta Phi fraternity selected its male members in December of their freshmen year.
 Each pledge class was consisted of twelve members.

 Today, St. Elmo Society is a senior society.
 It began admitting women sometime before 1982.

 Popular culture

-In her young adult novel, Ninth House, Leigh Bardugo features an occult version of the St. Elmo Society whose members can conjure storms.
+The novel Ninth House (2019) by Leigh Bardugo features a fictionalized version of St. Elmo Society, whose members can conjure storms with sorcery.